Researching Human Geography: Design, Methods and Ethics GEOG5022

 Short Description

-This course provides students with a range of quantitative and qualitative research methods and their applicability in different research settings
+This course provides students with a range of predominantly qualitative research methods, and methodological approaches, considering their applicability and role in different research settings

 Timetable